 Debris.
 In rare cases, debris can stick inside the T&P Relief Valve preventing the valve from seating fully.
 In that case, the T&P Relief Valve discharge pipe will drip.
 You may be able to clear debris from the T&P Relief Valve by manually operating the valve, allowing small quantities of water to flush out the debris.
-See the label on the T&P Relief Valve for instructions.
+Refer to the T&P Relief Maintenance section of this manual.
+A WARNING!
+When manually operating the temperature-pressure relief valve, make sure that no one is in front of or around the discharge outlet.
+The water may be extremely hot and could cause severe burns.
+Also ensure that the water discharge will not cause property damage.